 Real industrial systems are not ideal models.
 They are susceptible to strong noise or variable operating conditions.
 And there is a high probability that a disturbance will cause the vibration signal to jitter violently and return to smoothness quickly, resulting in false alarms in normal systems.
-To reduce the occurrence of such false alarms, we were inspired by [21] and used the "3/5" strategy based on the idea of sliding windows.
+To reduce the occurrence of such false alarms, this paper proposes a "3/5" strategy based on the idea of sliding windows.
 The specific idea of the "3/5" strategy is to set up a sliding window of size 5, and the system will store the results of each diagnosis in the window and check the situation in the window.
 If there are 3 faults in the 5 diagnostic results in the window, the machinery is considered to be truly faulty and an alarm is triggered immediately.
 Otherwise, remove the diagnostic result in the first window and store the next diagnostic result in the last window.